radareorg/radare2-book/introduction/expressions.md

  *   \| : logical OR // ("?
 0001010 | 0101001")
  *   & : logical AND

-Values are numbers representable in several formats:
+Values are numbers can be displayed in several formats:

-    0x033   : hexadecimal
+    0x033   : hexadecimalcan be displayed
     3334    : decimal
     sym.fo  : resolve flag offset
     10K     : KBytes  10*1024